helmholtz-analytics/heat/doc/source/tutorials.rst

         <a class="reference external" href="tutorial_30_minutes.html">
             <div class="tutorial-text">
-                <strong>Feel the HeAT — A 30 Minutes Welcome</strong>
+                <strong>Feel the Heat — A 30 Minutes Welcome</strong>
                 <p/>
-                <p>Understand the fundamentals of the HeAT framework and vectorized array computing.</p>
+                <p>Understand the fundamentals of the Heat framework and vectorized array computing.</p>
                 <em>Excellent for beginners.</em>
             </div>
         </a>